sudheerj/vuejs-interview-questions/README.md

        address: Object
      }
      ```
-     As mentioned in the above code snippet, you can list props as an object, where the properties’ names and values
+     As mentioned in the above code snippet, you can list props as an object, where the properties' names and values
      contain the prop names and types, respectively.

      **[⬆ Back to Top](#table-of-contents)**